On the Job - Legislator & Rancher: A split identity, with each part contributing to the whole

 I was the youngest of four daughters, and they moved here in 1958, and I was a year old.

-And I I lived here until I married, and then um we had our children and then came back and bought the ranch back from my dad in 1992, and have been here ever since.
+And I lived here until I married, and then we had our children, and then came back and bought the ranch back from my dad in 1992.

-So actually I've been here longer than my dad was here.
+So actually, I've been here longer than my dad was here.

 Lewis says it was hard to build a ranch.